Thursday, October 30, 2008

 CONCLUSION

 We’ve seen how at the time of creation (whether angelic or physical is unimportant) the Logos already existed.
 And at that time, the Logos was toward, or to, or in an active and involved relationship with God – which can be none other than God Almighty the Father.
-And at the time of creation the Word was God – not THE God or A God, just God (Elohim, if you will).
+And at the time of creation the Word was God.

-We have also seen how the Trinity doctrine and the ‘Jesus as created being’ doctrine are shown to have no support here.
+We have also seen how the ‘Jesus as created being’ doctrine are shown to have no support here.

 A summary transliteration of John 1 and verse 1:

-"At the very time of the beginning of the very first creation the Word already existed, and at that time the Word was already in fellowship with God Almighty, and at that time the Word was already a God being in His own right."
+"At the very time of the beginning of the very first creation the Word already existed, and at that time the Word was already in fellowship with God Almighty, and at that time the Word was already God."

 Helpful reference: